 LLM vs JD: What’s the Difference?

-There’s a reason why you see so many television dramas and movies take place in a courtroom.
-The thrill of being an attorney is a dream for many people.
-U.S. News & World Report ranks being a lawyer number four in its 2021 list of Best Social Services Jobs.
-And according to Burning Glass, the median salary of an attorney is $98,556 (based on data between April 1, 2020, and March 31, 2021).
-Legal careers are expected to have an 8.2% growth rate over the next 10 years (as of April 2021).
+JD and LLM graduate under a bridgeThere’s a reason why you see so many television dramas and movies take place in a courtroom.
+The thrill of being an attorney is a dream for countless people.
+U.S. News & World Report ranks being a lawyer number one in its 2023 list of Best Social Services Jobs.
+And according to the Bureau of Labor Statistics, the median salary of an attorney is $135,741.
+The Bureau of Labor Statistics also reports that legal careers are expected to have an 8% growth rate over the next 10 years (as of 2022).

+What is a JD?
 Obtaining a Juris Doctor (JD) is the most common way to practice law in the United States.
 A JD allows you to sit for a bar exam and practice in the state in which you are licensed.
-For those who obtain a JD in the United States or a comparably recognized law degree in another country, a Master of Laws (LLM) provides a path to advancement and possible specialization, or practice in a more specialized manner.

 This article will focus on how an LLM differs from a JD in terms of admission requirements, curriculum and program outcomes.

-LLM vs. JD
+LLM vs. JD Overview

-Topic | JD | LLM |
+Topic JD LLM

-LSAT requirement | An LSAT score is the standard entrance requirement, though not all JD programs require it | LLM programs do no typically require an LSAT score |
+LSAT requirement An LSAT score is the standard entrance requirement, though not all JD programs require it LLM programs do not typically require an LSAT score

-Focus | Provides a broad understanding of the law | Provides focused study of particular areas of law |
+Focus Provides a broad understanding of the law Provides an option for focused study of particular areas of law

-Time commitment | Can be completed in three years | Can be completed in as little as one year, full time |
+Time commitment Can be completed in three years Can be completed in as little as one year (full time)

-Bar exam | Allows graduates of ABA-accredited schools to sit for the bar exam in any state. | May allow foreign-trained attorneys to sit for certain US state bar exams. |
+Bar exam Allows graduates of ABA-accredited schools to sit for the bar exam in any state May allow foreign-trained attorneys to sit for certain US state bar exams

 Admission Requirements

-- Undergraduate transcripts; graduate transcripts if applicable
+Undergraduate transcripts; Graduate transcripts when applicable Yes Yes

-- English proficiency, TOEFL or IELTS scores may be required if English is not your first language
+*TOEFL or IELTS scores may be required if English is not your first language

-- English proficiency, TOEFL or IELTS scores may be required if English is not your first language
+Are there any other additional requirements?
+English proficiency tests may be required if English is not your first language.

 Curriculum